cloudmesh-community/fa18-516-21/project-paper/report.md

 GraphQL server is designed using following technologies

-* Python 3 (Please refer handbook for introduction)
+* Python 3 (Please refer the handbook for introduction)

-* Flask (Please refer handbook for introduction)
+* Flask (Please refer the handbook for introduction)

-* Graphene (Please refere handbook for introduction)
+* Graphene (Please refere the handbook for introduction)

-* Flask-GraphQL [@www-flask-graphql]: Flask-GraphQL adds support for GraphQL to flask application.
+* Flask-GraphQL [@www-flask-graphql]: Flask-GraphQL adds support for GraphQL to the flask application.

 * Graphene-Mongo [@graphene-mongo]: An integration of graphene and mongoengine.

 ## Dataset

 We used python's 3rd party library *faker*[@faker] to generate fake data for testing.

 ## Implementation